Skip to main content

 Urban Forest Inventory and Analysis (UFIA)

 Since 1930, the Forest Service has been surveying, analyzing and reporting on the health and productivity of America's forests, including those in Wisconsin.
-Known as Forest Inventory and Analysis, this Forest Service program works in partnership with the nation's state forestry agencies, universities and nongovernmental organizations to serve as the nation's and the state's forest census.
+Known as Forest Inventory and Analysis, this Forest Service program works in partnership with the nation's state forestry agencies, universities and nongovernmental organizations to serve as the nation's forest census.

-The Forest Service is initially focused on major metropolitan areas.
-However, some states like Wisconsin have chosen to sample data across all urban areas, not just their largest ones.
-Learn more about the national efforts on the FIA site.
+The Forest Service has been focused on major metropolitan areas, though some states like Wisconsin have chosen to sample data across all urban areas, not just their largest ones.
+Plots were first established in the Milwaukee and Madison metro areas in 2015 before expanding to urban forests throughout Wisconsin the following year.

 Wisconsin Urban Landowner Survey

 A complementary project to UFIA is the Wisconsin Urban Landowner Survey.
-Because over 70% of Wisconsin’s residents live in urban areas (covering 2.56 million acres of land and containing an estimated 42 million trees), and most of these trees grow in residential spaces, it is important to assess landowners’ interest in local trees.
+Because almost 70% of Wisconsin’s residents live in urban areas, it is important to assess landowners’ interest in local trees.
+In 2017, a team of state and national entities sent 6,000 surveys to private residential landowners in the Green Bay, Madison, Milwaukee and Wausau urban areas.

 More than 1,700 landowners responded to the survey, primarily single-family homeowners, providing insights about their attitudes toward tree care, concerns about tree risks and their tree management choices such as pruning and planting.

 In addition to piloting an urban form of the long-running National Woodland Owner Survey (NWOS) with the Forest Service, the Wisconsin survey is providing valuable insights for Wisconsin’s urban communities.
-Urban forestry programs and community tree care groups will be able to use information from the survey to better understand the perspectives and needs of urban homeowners so as to help them take steps to be active stewards of their trees.
+Urban forestry programs and community tree care groups will be able to use information from the survey to better understand the perspectives and needs of urban homeowners to help them take steps to be active stewards of their trees.

 Read the full report, Communicating More Effectively about Urban Forestry.